Gurucul offers machine learning models to address many cyber security scenarios. Up next is…

 Use Case: Wage Garnishment

 Let’s use a real world use case: Wage Garnishment.
 A client gave us their VOIP data and various types of employee data from their HR systems.
 This included wage garnishment data, travel records and data classification details.
-Any U. S. employee who’s under wage garnishment isn’t legally supposed to talk to people from China, Russia, Nigeria, or OFAC Countries.
-Plus, they aren’t supposed to access certain highly sensitive data such as the plans for F19 jet engines.
+Any U. S. employee who’s under wage garnishment cannot legally talk to people from China, Russia, Nigeria, or OFAC Countries.
+Plus, they cannot have access to certain highly sensitive data such as the plans for F19 jet engines.

 Using the Identity Classification machine learning model, Gurucul Identity Analytics applies dynamic provisioning to remove a user’s access to highly sensitive data such as F19 jet engine plans for employees in wage garnishment status.